-This Agreement (‘Agreement’) is a legal contract between the Client as an individual or an entity (the ‘Client’) and Aegis Accounting (‘Aegis’, ‘Aegis Accounting’, ‘AccountsBuster’, ‘The Bean Counter’) and will be effective when the Client signs up to any of our services.
+This Agreement (‘Agreement’) is a legal contract between the Client as an individual or an entity (the ‘Client’) and Tim Woodward trading as Aegis Accounting (‘Aegis’, ‘Aegis Accounting’) and will be effective when the Client signs up to any of our services.

-“Online Accounting Software” means third party accounting software provided by us or the accounting software company for use by the Client.
+“Online Accounting Software” means accounting software, third party or otherwise, provided by us or the accounting software company for use by the Client.

 “service” means the provision of online accounting services to businesses and individuals as outlined in these terms of engagement

 “us” “we” and “our” refers to Aegis Accounting, The Moorings, Exmouth, Devon EX8 1DY

 “you” “the Client” means the Limited Company and/or the individual subscribing to our service.